A Quick Guide to Fashion Runway Lighting

 - Lighting creates atmosphere.
-Along with sound, lighting can set the mood for a show and so if either of these are out of sync, the entire show is going to appear off kilter.
-Good lighting should be able to add extra flair to the show.
+Along with the sound, lighting can set the mood for a show and so if either of these is out of sync, the entire show is going to appear off-kilter.
+Good lighting should be able to add an extra flair to the show.
 Great lighting should be able to do this without you even knowing.

 Why PAR lights are commonly used in fashion show lighting

 PAR lights are the lights most commonly used in theatre productions and in fashion shows.
 Shortened from Parabolic Aluminized Reflector light, PAR possess a lens and reflector which cannot be altered relative to the filament.

 They are used so much because of their simplicity, their affordability and their lightweight.
 When timing is tight, having a majority of the lights as simple as possible can actually be a bonus!
 Also, affordability is useful when dealing with the number of lights that are sometimes needed to light a show to the correct standard, and with a lot of lights can come a lot of weight.
 So, when travelling all over the globe, and to keep the people setting up the show happier, it's important to keep the weight at a reasonable level, which PAR lamps can do.